losito105/Petstore-REST-API/README.md

 Once you have Flask and the required dependencies installed, clone this repo to get the "api.py" source file.
 Using your terminal, redirect into the cloned project directory.
-This can be done using the command "cd <absolute-path-to-project-directory>"

 Once you are in the project directory, run the command "export FLASK_APP=api.py" If you would like to run the API in debug mode, run the command "export FLASK_ENV=development"